 The pediatric skeletal anatomy has unique properties that lead to varied pathology to that of the adult skeleton.
 Two of the major differences include the presence of the physeal growth plate and a thicker periosteum with the softer underlying bone.
 With soft, malleable bone, and a thick protective periosteal covering, minor injuries can result in a spectrum of deformities with or without a cortical break.
 In long bones, injuries without a cortical break either lead to plastic deformation through microfracture or to a ‘kink’ within the long bone, described as a ‘buckle’ or ‘torus’ fracture.

 The appearance on plain X-ray shows the fracture site as two outcroppings of bone, as though the long bone has collapsed or ‘buckled.’
-This appearance also resembles the horns of a bull viewed head-on, hence the alternative nomenclature – ‘torus’ fracture.
-However, if there is a fracture with a cortical breach, it is termed a greenstick fracture if unicortical, or a complete fracture if bicortical.
+The word "torus" is the Latin word "protuberance.
+However, if there is a fracture with a cortical breach, it is termed a greenstick fracture if unicortical or a complete fracture if bicortical.

 Buckle fractures are incredibly common injuries that present to the emergency department, which are invariably always managed conservatively, and do not routinely require orthopedic input.

 Buckle fractures occur almost exclusively in long bones of children, although they can also occur in flat bones - particularly rib fractures.
 The distal radius is among the most commonly broken bones during childhood.
 The mechanism of injury is by axial loading, which frequently occurs due to falling on an outstretched arm.